 2. Exercise Often

-Research indicates that high levels of physical activity build a stronger immune system in older adults, compared with those who live a more sedentary lifestyle.
+Research indicates that high levels of physical activity improve immune function in older adults, compared with those who live a more sedentary lifestyle.
 Prioritize daily exercise—aim for 30 minutes a day—to build your immune system.
 This can be walking or jogging, doing yoga, lifting weights or bike riding, to name a few options.

 3. Use Immunity-Friendly Herbs and Supplements